 With Luke the Land Cruiser as our trusty courier (thanks, Toyota!), my husband and I finally explored this place that was both familiar and alien to us, truly feeling like “Local Tourists.”

-Join us, and see why you should visit West Lafayette and Lafayette, Indiana.
+Join us, and see some of the best things to do in West Lafayette and Lafayette, Indiana.

 If you’ve driven I-65 between Chicago and Indianapolis, you’ve driven through Lafayette.
 The seat of Tippecanoe County is located 63 miles northwest of the state capital and 105 miles southeast of the Windy City.